AGHARTA Artisan Shaving Soap & Aftershave Bundle | Ultra Premium CK-6 Formula

 * * *

-Almost 12 months later Douglas and a rather skeptical Fran were making their way around the Superstition Mountains, East of Phoenix Arizona.
-A spooky place and home to the myth of The Lost Dutchman's Mine or so the story goes.
-Not as well known, Geronimo was said to have secret tunnels in and all around this place.
-Tunnels that crossed over into Mexico as well as other states.
-Apaches would be seen in Mexico and then suddenly disappear then re-surface a day later miles or even states away.
-At the time this was considered great magic but over the years it came down that this was done through ancient tunnel systems that had been in place long before the Native Americans discovered them and put them to use confounding the white man.
+Almost 12 months later Douglas and a rather skeptical Fran were making their way around the Superstition Mountains, East of Phoenix, Arizona.
+A truly spooky place and home to the myth of The Lost Dutchman's Mine or so the story goes.
+Not as well known, Geronimo was said to have secret subterranean tunnels in and all around this place also.
+Tunnels that crisscrossed over into Mexico as well as other nearby states.
+Apaches would be seen in the Superstitions one minute and then suddenly, they’d disappear only then to re-surface a day later and miles or even states away!
+At the time this was considered great magic but over the years it came down that this was done through access to ancient tunnel systems that had been in place long before the Native Americans discovered them and put them to use confounding the white man.

 With map in hand, Douglas and Fran found the entrance to what the Hopi called the underworld, home to the Ant People and what Admiral Byrd referred to as the Inner Earth.
 Rather than an immediate great expanse it was more of a corridor between two worlds and it would seem they had many, many miles to go.